ernienaylor/nakmuaymedia/tailwind-v4-fixes.md

 4. Update documentation to reflect the new styling approach
 5. Address the ESLint and TypeScript issues documented in `eslint-fixes.md`
 6. Once all issues are fixed, re-enable ESLint and TypeScript checking in the build process
+7. Monitor the performance impact of CSS optimization